- The definition of a legend is a story handed down through generations which is believed to be historical.

 An example of legend is King Arthur.

-Origin: Middle English legende from Old French from Midieval Latin legenda, things to read, neut. pl. of L legendus, ger. of legere, to read: see logic
+Origin: Middle English legende from Old French from Midieval Latin legenda, things to read, neuter plural of Classical Latin legendus, gerund, gerundive of legere, to read: see logic

 Used by arrangement with John Wiley & Sons, Inc.

 - a.
 An unverified story handed down from earlier times, especially one popularly believed to be historical.b.
 A body or collection of such stories.c.
 A romanticized or popularized myth of modern times.